rand-projects/fisb-978/docs/source/document.rst

 Digital Signal Processing, Second Edition*.
 You can find an explanation of this technique `here <https://www.embedded.com/dsp-tricks-frequency-demodulation-algorithms/>`_.

-If you were taking more samples per second, you would want something other than ``n-2``.
-For our bit rate, ``2`` produces the best results.

 The denominator of this equation is for scaling.
 For our calculations we ignore it.
 Empirically, you will get slightly more decodes with scaling, but none that can't be corrected in ``ec_978.py``.